valyala/fasthttp/http2/DESIGN.md

 maintained — RFC 9113 deprecated it.
 The `incremental` parameter is parsed and validated but the scheduler ignores it today.

+### One burst, one write

+An HTTP/2 peer sends frames in bursts, and the largest cost at high load is losing that shape: flushing the moment the event channel runs dry means flushing between two frames of the same burst, and one write syscall per response.
+Two signals keep the batch together.
+The reader marks each event when the next complete frame is already buffered, so the owner knows more input is imminent without guessing.
+The owner also counts the handlers it started and holds the flush while completions keep arriving — bounded by 1ms of *silence*, not per batch, because under load a batch's handlers take longer than 1ms to schedule while never going quiet.
+Silence writes the stragglers off, and handler generations keep a written-off completion from consuming the next batch's wait.
+Batches cap at 64 events per cycle: past that, measured throughput falls, because the peer's reply pipeline stalls on the batch tail.
+Neither signal adds latency when the connection is quiet;
+both only defer a flush that would otherwise split work already in flight.

 ### The client's stream-ID rule

 A client stream gets its ID inside the connection write slot, immediately